Improved list-decodability of random linear binary codes: Simplified result for random linear binary codes

 We improve the argument of \cite{GuruswamiHSZ02} in two ways.
 First, we show that in fact, \eqref{eq:r1} essentially holds with high probability over the choice of $b_{i+1}$, which allows us to use the approach sketched above for random linear codes.
 Second, we introduce one additional trick which takes advantage of the linearity of the code in order to reduce the constant in the list size from $1$ to $H(p)$.
 Before diving into the details, we briefly describe the main ideas.

 The first improvement follows from looking at the potential function in the right way.
 In this paragraph, all $o(1)$ terms are exponentially small in $n$.
-Our goal is $\fakeS_{\cC_k}\le O(1)$.
-Write $\fakeS_{\cC_i} = 1 + \fakeT_{\cC_i}$.
-By above, $\fakeT_{\cC_0} = \fakeS_{\mathcal{C}_0} - 1 = o(1)$.
-We show that with high probability, for all $i\le k$, we have $\fakeT_{\cC_i} = o(1)$.
+Our goal is $\fakeS_{\mathcal{C}_k}\le O(1)$.
+Write $\fakeS_{\mathcal{C}_i} = 1 + \fakeT_{\mathcal{C}_i}$.
+By above, $\fakeT_{\mathcal{C}_0} = \fakeS_{\mathcal{C}_0} - 1 = o(1)$.
+We show that with high probability, for all $i\le k$, we have $\fakeT_{\mathcal{C}_i} = o(1)$.
 In the \cite{GuruswamiHSZ02} argument we have

-and so $\E \fakeT_{\cC_{i+1}} = 2\fakeT_{\cC_i}(1+o(1))$.
-One can show that, always, $2\fakeT_{\cC_i}\le \fakeT_{\cC_{i+1}}$.
-By Markov's inequality, $\fakeT_{\cC_{i+1}} = 2\fakeT_{\cC_i}(1+o(1))$ with probability $1-o(1)$, for appropriately chosen $o(1)$ terms.
-Union bounding over the $o(1)$ failure probabilities in the $k$ steps, we conclude that $\fakeT_{\cC_i}$ grows roughly as slowly as in the existential argument, giving the desired list decodability.
+and so $\E \fakeT_{\mathcal{C}_{i+1}} = 2\fakeT_{\mathcal{C}_i}(1+o(1))$.
+One can show that, always, $2\fakeT_{\mathcal{C}_i}\le \fakeT_{\mathcal{C}_{i+1}}$.
+By Markov's inequality, $\fakeT_{\mathcal{C}_{i+1}} = 2\fakeT_{\mathcal{C}_i}(1+o(1))$ with probability $1-o(1)$, for appropriately chosen $o(1)$ terms.
+Union bounding over the $o(1)$ failure probabilities in the $k$ steps, we conclude that $\fakeT_{\mathcal{C}_i}$ grows roughly as slowly as in the existential argument, giving the desired list decodability.

 The second improvement follows from the linearity of the code.
-In the last step of the \cite{GuruswamiHSZ02} argument, we replace the summation ``$\sum_x$" in $\sum_x 2^{\eps n L_\cC(x)} \leq e \cdot 2^n$ with a ``$\forall x$."
-We can save a bit because, by linearity, the contribution $2^{\eps n L_\cC(x)}$ is the same for all $x$ in a coset $y + \cC$.
+In the last step of the \cite{GuruswamiHSZ02} argument, we replace the summation ``$\sum_x$" in $\sum_x 2^{\eps n L_\mathcal{C}(x)} \leq e \cdot 2^n$ with a ``$\forall x$."
+We can save a bit because, by linearity, the contribution $2^{\eps n L_\mathcal{C}(x)}$ is the same for all $x$ in a coset $y + \mathcal{C}$.

 Now we go through the details.
-It is convenient to change the definition of the potential function very slightly: losing the tilde, define, for a code $\cC \subset \FF_2^n$,
+It is convenient to change the definition of the potential function very slightly: losing the tilde, define, for a code $\mathcal{C} \subset \mathbb{F}_2^n$,

-The term $S_\cC$ differs from the term $\fakeS_\cC$ above in that $A_\cC(x)$ has an extra factor of $\frac{1}{1 + \eps}$ in the exponent.
+As noted above, it is helpful to think of $T_\mathcal{C}$ as a very small term; we would like to show---in accordance with \eqref{eq:r1}---that $T_\mathcal{C}$ approximately doubles each time we add a basis vector.
+The term $S_\mathcal{C}$ differs from the term $\fakeS_\mathcal{C}$ above in that $A_\mathcal{C}(x)$ has an extra factor of $\frac{1}{1 + \eps}$ in the exponent.
 This is an extra ``slack" term that helps guarantee a high probability result under the same parameters.
 However, this definition does not change how the potential function behaves.
-In particular, we still have the following lemma: \begin{lemma}[Following \cite{GuruswamiHSZ02}] For all linear $\calC \subseteq \FF_2^n$ and all $b \in \FF_2^n$,
+In particular, we still have the following lemma: \begin{lemma}[Following \cite{GuruswamiHSZ02}] For all linear $\mathcal{C} \subseteq \mathbb{F}_2^n$ and all $b \in \mathbb{F}_2^n$,

-with equality if and only if $b\notin\calC$. \end{lemma} \begin{proof} To see \eqref{eq:q-bound-1}, notice that
+with equality if and only if $b\notin\mathcal{C}$. \end{lemma} \begin{proof} To see \eqref{eq:q-bound-1}, notice that